-- The unit and all hoses and fittings are in good working order and fit for purpose. - The source of compressed air is sufficient in both volume and pressure. - The correctly rated compressed air supply hose is used (50mm or 2" ID) - All equipment covers are correctly fitted and properly secured. - The Discharge Hose is adequately secured to prevent "hose whip". - The Discharge Area has both barriers and signage in place to protect personnel. - The Discharge Area has suitable warnings to protect personnel. - The correct PPE is available and worn by the operator - Eye Protection - Hearing Protection - Gloves - Safety Boots - Set the Solidsvac Pump in a safe level location as close to the material to be pumped as possible. - Attach both suction and discharge hoses along with any accessories as required and ensure safety clips are in place. - If pumping material for any distance over 30 M (100') Solidsvac highly recommend the installation of a "T" valve arrangement in the discharge line as it exits the pump to enable the dumping of residual pressure in the event of a discharge hose blockage - Ensure the main air valve is in the off position and install a "T" valve arrangement at either the source or the pump to enable pressure in the supply line to be dumped at the end of operations, fit safety clips as required. - Ensure frame is adequately earthed. - The pump is now ready for use.
+- The unit and all hoses and fittings are in good working order and fit for purpose. - The source of compressed air is sufficient in both volume and pressure. - The correctly rated compressed air supply hose is used (50mm or 2" ID) - All equipment covers are correctly fitted and properly secured. - The Discharge Hose is adequately secured to prevent "hose whip". - The Discharge Area has both barriers and signage in place to protect personnel. - The Discharge Area has suitable warnings to protect personnel. - The correct PPE is available and worn by the operator - Eye Protection - Hearing Protection - Gloves - Safety Boots - Set the Solidsvac Pump in a safe level location as close to the material to be pumped as possible. - Attach both the suction and discharge hoses along with any accessories in use and ensure all safety clips are in place.